 If you’re looking for Walls.io alternatives, then most likely you want to aggregate social media posts into a cohesive feed without spending $250 per month or having really noticeable Walls.io branding on your site.

-We totally get it, and that's what we put together this article comparing Walls.io with a popular alternative, Curator.io, which offers affordable plans for businesses of all sizes as well as an excellent free plan.
+We totally get it, and that’s what we put together this article comparing the top Walls.io alternatives.
+We also explore a popular alternative, Curator.io, which offers affordable plans for businesses of all sizes as well as an excellent free plan.

 What to look for in a Walls.io alternative